-Due to the recent US outbreak of High Path Avian Influenza (HPAI), Animal Health Officials from all six New England States are recommending all competitions, exhibitions, shows, swaps, or other in-person events encouraging the gathering or comingling of domestic fowl or poultry be postpones until at least July 1, 2022.
+Due to the continuing US outbreak of High Path Avian Influenza (HPAI), Animal Health Officials from all six New England States may recommend postponing competitions, exhibitions, shows, swaps, or other in-person events encouraging the gathering or comingling of domestic fowl or poultry.
+If events are held, best practices for biosecurity should be implemented.

-In addition to complying with all laws and regulations governing animal health issues all fairs must adopt and enforce the following rules for governance for the fair.
+In addition to complying with all laws and regulations governing animal health issues all fairs must adopt and enforcethe following rules for governance for the fair.